Steve Bloomer: Baseball

 On 13 May 1893, he played at first base for St. James's in a 17 - 34 defeat against Vulcan, at Derby.
 This was the first match of the 1893-1894 Derbyshire Baseball Association.
 The Vulcan team contained many members of the old Derby Baseball Club which had disbanded in 1890, but had reformed again later in that same year.
 On 10 June 1893, Steve Bloomer played for a Rest Of League team against Derby in a 22 - 26 defeat.

 Bloomer then played baseball for Derby Baseball Club, making his debut for the team at the age of 20 on 5 May 1894, at the Baseball Ground in Derby.
 The Derby County goalkeeper, Jack Robinson also made his debut on the same day.
 Derby got to the semi-final of the English cup in 1894, and lost to the Thespians.
 The team won the English Baseball Cup on 17 August 1895 at Derby's Baseball Ground beating Fullers in the final, with Steve Bloomer playing at first base.
 They won 16 matches and lost just five in that season.
 The English Cup was won again by Derby in 1897, when they beat Middlesbrough in the final.
 The trophy was won for a third time by Derby, beating Nott'm Forest 14 - 3 in the final on 19 August 1899.
 Bloomer captained the team in the final and played at second base.

 Derby County formed a baseball team in 1900 which Steve Bloomer played for in that season.
 Their first game was played on 19 May 1900.
 It contained, with Bloomer and among others, players who were or had been, members of Derby County football team up to that date: Enos Bromage, Hugh McQueen, Jonathan Staley, John Goodall, and Jimmy Methven.
-They played in a local league against Derby, Ilkeston, Belper, Chesterfield and Notts Forest.
+They played in a local league against Derby, Ilkeston, Belper, Chesterfield and Nottingham Forest.
 However, both Derby baseball teams do not appear to have existed after 1900.